 After their stroke, your parent may be less attentive to details.
 A great way to support them without stepping on their independence is to set up automatic billing and email notifications, allowing them to stay on top of their finances with less effort.

-If you missed Part 1, be sure to check it out for details about home health care in Maryland and more advice for taking care of your mom or dad after a stroke.
+If you missed Part 1, be sure to check it out for more advice on taking care of your mom or dad after a stroke.